 In the event of an infection being confirmed in a user, the following data is recorded in the code management system:

-- the release code
+- the activation code (Covid code)

 - the time at which this data is to be destroyed.

 The PM back end contains a list with the following data: